rramoscabral/globalazurebootcamp/README.md

 ## How to use it?

 - You don't need to edit HTML code, or deploy this as well
-- You just need to submit a pull request to create a json file with your event details at [AzureBootcamp-Data Wiki](https://github.com/punitganshani/azurebootcamp-data/wiki) or use your GitHub and voila, the site is up!
+- You just need to submit a pull request to create a json file with your event details at [AzureBootcamp-Data Wiki](https://github.com/punitganshani/azurebootcamp-data/wiki) or use your GitHub and change the URL in the Controllers source code and voila, the site is up!

 ## Configuring subdomain like region.azurebootcamp.net